Academic Programs Catalog

 1. Complete one year's work, normally the year of graduation, earning at least 30 credits in courses given by Michigan State University.
 No more than 10 of the last 30 total credits toward a degree may be transferred without approval by the Vice Provost for Undergraduate Education and Dean of Undergraduate Studies.

-2. Earn at least 27 credits on the East Lansing campus or at approved Michigan State University instructional sites after reaching junior standing.
+2. Earn at least 27 credits on the East Lansing campus or through an approved Michigan State University instructional sites after reaching junior standing.

 3. Complete at least 20 credits at Michigan State University while enrolled in the major in the college in which the degree is to be earned.